5 Top Events in Mojácar for your 2024 holiday in Spain

 Fiesta de Moros y Cristianos (Celebration of the Moors and Christians)

-THE top event in Mojácar takes place from 16.06.-18.06.2023
+THE Top 5 Events in Mojácar take place from 14.06.-16.06.2023

 This event runs out of the competition and doesn’t rank among the Top 5.
 In reality, every event of this three-day honouring is a top event by itself.
 So, we’ll start with this event and will come to the top 5 events further down – the 5 top events apart from the Fiesta de Moros y Cristianos, that is.